 - Home is where the horror is Feature Commentary with Mike Flanagan (Director, Writer, Editor)

 On to my movie rating for Ouija Origin of Evil (2016)

 - Movie Rating: WATCHABLE

-Ouija Origin of Evil (2016) is available now on Blu-ray priced £13 from Amazon (as of date of review)
+Ouija Origin of Evil (2016) is available now on blu-ray.

 For those of you yet to see the film I’ll leave you with a little taster with the trailer…